 Connect with the community where they are in "offline" ways.
 Offer classes in locations such as churches, parks, and the library.
 Yes, working out in the library seems odd, but some have separate meeting rooms that can host noisy activities.
 (Be sure to have the appropriate permits and insurance.)

 Consider participating in local community fairs.
-Host a fun activity in your booth, such as giving one free month membership to those who do 15 push-ups or burpees.
+Host a fun activity in your booth, such as giving out a free month's membership to anyone who does 15 push-ups or burpees.

 2. Offer a Workout Buddy Matchup System

 Researchers showed that finding a new exercise companion increased the amount people exercised.
 Offer your members a free service to help connect them to someone with a compatible workout schedule and similar goals.
 Setting up a list isn't complicated, with free tools like Google Forms.

 You can simply match members and pass along contact details to enable them to schedule their workouts, while also promoting small-group training services.

 3. Make Use of Video in your Creative Ways to Market your Gym